kelwilson/kelwilson-portfolio/README.md

 4. Once the download is complete you will be able to access my project locally.
    Here is my repository link: <[https://github.com/kelwilson/kelwilson-portfolio](https://github.com/kelwilson/kelwilson-portfolio)>

+### Prerequisites

+-need to have basic knowledge of html/css, javascript and how to use a code editor and a basic knowledge of version control.

 ## Author